kaal-bhairav69/MD-Simulation-of-Surfactant-Assisted-ZnO-Nanoparticle-Growth/README.md

 ---

-🔬 Visualization
+🔬 Visualization:

 Use VMD or OVITO to visualize the trajectory:
  --vmd output.data dump.zno_ctab.lammpstrj--
 The .pdb files can be opened in VMD/PyMOL to inspect the molecular system before simulation.

 ---

-📊 Analysis
+📊 Analysis:

 Example Python analysis script: untitled0.py

 Modify to compute RDF, cluster sizes, or energy evolution from the trajectory.

 For more detailed analysis, see LAMMPS output (log.lammps) and use tools like MDAnalysis or OVITO Python API.

+---

-✨ Author
+✨ Author:

 👤 Nimit Garg , Gunjeet Kumawat, Pradeep Bishnoi